922 Sexual Misconduct

-9126.96.36.199 Sexual harassment refers to the unwelcome imposition of sexual attention often in the context of a relationship of unequal power.
-The policy applies to men and women equally and encompasses both heterosexual and same sex harassment.
+9184.108.40.206 Sexual harassment refers to the unwelcome imposition of sexual attention often in the context of a relationship of unequal power.
+The policy applies to people of all genders and sexuality.
 Sexual harassment is any conduct, physical or verbal, that is sexual in nature and which has the effect of unreasonably interfering with an individual’s or a group’s educational or work performance, or which creates an intimidating, hostile, or abusive educational or work environment.
 It can include unwelcome sexual advances, requests for sexual favors, and other verbal or physical conduct of a sexual nature made by someone from or in the workplace or educational setting.

-922.5.3 Intimate Partner Violence.
-Intimate partner violence – sometimes referred to as domestic battery or dating violence - describes physical, sexual, or psychological harm by a current or former partner or spouse.
-This type of violence can occur between individuals of heterosexual or same-sex couples and does not require sexual intimacy.
-Intimate partner violence can vary in frequency and severity.
+922.5.2 Relationship Violence.
+Relationship violence – sometimes referred to as domestic battery or dating violence - describes physical, sexual, or psychological harm by a current or former partner or spouse.
+This type of violence can occur between individuals of all genders and does not require sexual intimacy.
+Relationship violence can vary in frequency and severity.
 It occurs on a continuum, ranging from verbal abuse that may or may not impact the victim to chronic, severe battering.
-There are four main types of intimate partner violence including but not limited to:
+There are four main types of relationship violence including but not limited to:

-922.5.4 Stalking.
+922.5.3 Stalking.
 Stalking means engaging in a course of conduct directed at a specific person that would cause a reasonable person to (A) fear for the person’s safety or the safety of others; or (B) suffer substantial emotional distress.
-For purposes of determining if stalking has occurred, the Title IX Director will utilize the following definitions.
+For purposes of determining if stalking has occurred, the Title IX Coordinator will utilize the following definitions.